CSNW/ampersand-workshop/readme.md

 ReferenceError: document is not defined
 ```

-This is because everything is running in node, not the browser.
+This is because everything is running in node and there is no global `document` object.

 - install browserify as a devDependency (`--save-dev`) (Note: I got repeated ERR's and an infinite loop when I did this, running `npm cache clean` and retrying fixed it).
 - add a "build" script that calls browserify to package.json: